Small Business Accounting Basics To Get You up and Running

 Small business accounting is an unavoidable task.
 While you can take it on yourself, most small business owners only take on the bookkeeping duties and hire a small business accountant like Grow Advisory Group to manage the more complex accounting tasks.

 Accounting picks up where bookkeeping left off, handling such items as preparing and lodging BAS, bank reconciliations, depreciation, analysing financial transactions, and financial statements.
 Bookkeeping and small business accounting tasks can also overlap.
 Small business accounting can include the process of recording journal entries, maintaining the general ledger, unadjusting and adjusting trial balances, and adjusting entries, which are all typical bookkeeping duties.
-Thus, if you choose to hire a small business accountant, it’s essential to signal the responsibilities you will take on and where they will come from to ensure no double handling.
+Therefore, before hiring a small business accountant, you must clearly state your responsibilities and where they will come from to avoid double handling.

 For free accounting tips for your small business, read our post, 10 Accounting Tips Every Small Business Owner Needs to Know.